 See incredible animals up close

 There’s something special about watching one of your kids see an exotic animal for the very first time.
-Stonehall Visitor Farm in Limerick has lots of fluffy and unique animals to delight your little ones.
+If the weather is on your side, check out Stonehall Visitor Farm in Limerick which is home to lots of fluffy and unique animals that your little ones will love.
 Llamas, alpacas, emus, and ostriches roam the land here and love to meet visitors.
 Once you’ve seen the fauna, check out the local flora with a walk on the nature trails.